The Curriculum

 school also recognises that the presence of pupils with Special Educational Needs and Disabilities can provide an opportunity for the children to develop positive attitudes towards those whose needs are different.

-The greatest help parents give is to take an active interest in their child's work, often
+The greatest help parents can give to a child is to take an active interest in their school work, often by helping with a piece of research which interests them, or by listening to their

 We believe that children should be encouraged to have wide interests at this stage of their